khaledalamin/Deep-learing/readme.md

 ## Dependencies

 The neural network has been trained using Python 3.6.
-The parameters (weight & bias) of the trained neural network have been deployed in STM32F429 using C. The unclassified images (test set) are sent via virtual COMM to the STM to decide (based on the fitted model) either the image containing a car or not and display the result on the screen.

 ## Installation